Schilling, a Republican, was the representative for Illinois's 17th congressional district from 2011 to 2012.

-Each dot in the chart below was a member of the House of Representatives in 2013.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Schilling is shown as a purple triangle. (analysis methodology)
+Schilling is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2013 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Schilling sponsored bills primarily in these issue areas: